Drunk Meditation

 Someone in a state approaching drunkenness may feel confident and enabled, artificially so.
 However meditation is about facing reality, looking inside oneself to find an inner truth whereas alcohol is often used as an escape from reality.

-Consumption of alcohol in Buddhist meditation is totally unsuitable since the fifth precept forbids the use of intoxicants, although to the community at large this is seen as similar to the Catholic edict of eating only fish on a Friday – a practice observed more in the exception than the rule.
+Consumption of alcohol in Buddhist meditation is unsuitable since the fifth precept forbids the use of intoxicants, although to the community at large this is seen as similar to the Catholic edict of eating only fish on a Friday – a practice observed more in the exception than the rule.

 As an example the population of Cambodia, where I lived for a while, is technically 90% Buddhist but the use of artificial stimulants, alcohol et al, would probably be about the same percentage of population.